KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ![overview](/assets/v0.11/svsms/VSM_Overview.png)

-This is a brief overview of all of the steps required to render shadows for a single frame.
+This is a brief overview of all the steps required to render shadows for a single frame.
 The next sections will go over the steps in a lot more detail.

 ### Step 1: Analyze Depth Buffer
 ![step1](/assets/v0.11/svsms/VSM_Step1.png)